Super Specialisation in Interior Design

 Media Communication for Interior Design

-In this subject emergent new media design methods will be examined in a broad context of evolving cultural, technological, sociological and scientific developments.
-Students will have the opportunity to develop collective and personal communication skills to convey complex ideas in the built environment and apply methods for crafting the message, presentation techniques and personal Web communication.
-The course will address marketing and public relations for design firms as an extension of the designer’s voice.
+In this subject, emergent new media design methods will be examined in a broad context of evolving cultural, technological, sociological and scientific developments.
+You will have the opportunity to develop your collective and personal communication skills to convey complex ideas in the built environment and apply methods for crafting the message, presentation techniques and personal web communication.
+The course will address the marketing and public relations for design firms as an extension of the designer’s voice.

 Inspiration and Concept Development

 Interior design does not exist in a vacuum but is embodied in the historical agenda of its time.
 In Concept & Style Studio, we will explore the catalysts of style and design throughout particular periods of design history and their influences through readings, discussions, slide lectures, and design projects.
 Projects dealing with residential, hospitality, and retail environments as well as the purely conceptual, will deal with stylistic and influential issues and solutions and will draw on precedents of style for inspiration.

 Super Specialisation Program Second Year